syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 folder for now.

 ### Step two: `api` {#api}
-> Change the Promise so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform
+> Change the Promise so that _the user who wants a Postgres_ knows they need to include their `costCentre` name when they make their request to the platform

 #### About `api`